tub-uas/fcc/README.md

 - TODO some sort of visual graph

 ## Hardware
 We are only supporting RaspberryPis.
-Currently we are using a standard RaspberryPi 3 Model B. It is connected to a custom build shield (hat) that provides power and communication over our CAN Bus.
+Currently we are using a standard RaspberryPi 3 Model B. It is connected to a custom build shield (hat) that provides power and communication over the CAN Bus.

-RaspberryPi with CAN interface shield
+RaspberryPi with CAN interface shield:
 ![Side](docs/side.jpg)
 ![Side](docs/top.jpg)
-RaspberryPi mounted in complete stack.
+RaspberryPi mounted in complete stack:
 ![Side](docs/stack.jpg)

 For more information about the shield have a look at the [`mfs-hardware`](https://github.com/tub-uas/mfs-hardware) repository.